tofumatt/strongly-typed/_posts/2014-04-03-the-need-to-lead.md

 culture, hiring practices, or community discussions.
 For Mozilla, a company whose mission I care deeply about, I want a leader who can make tough decisions, be mindful of the future, and run a company well more than anything else.
-His views on gay rights anger me, but they ultimate affect very little in my life in any practical sense.
+His views on gay rights anger me, but they have little practical effect on my life.

 Being on the losing side of history this one time is okay, because I've seen Eich be right about many things during just my tenure at Mozilla.
 He's [wrote eloquently on issues affecting the web](https://brendaneich.com/2013/02/why-mozilla-matters/)